The 11 Types Of Anger

 Not all types of anger are the same.
 By understanding which type of anger you are experiencing, you can gain a better idea of why it has arisen and implement strategies to manage it healthily.

-Each type of anger may arise in response to a different trigger.
+Each type of anger may have a different cause.
 Some forms of anger can be healthy and constructive, but many of them result in unhealthy behavior.

 Assertive anger